Arduino for Blue Pill

 leaving 4 lsb to index into a 16-entry LUT of PWM values.

-A third generation pairs ASCII characters (14 bits),
+• A third generation pairs 7-bit ASCII characters (14 bits),

-of which the most significant bit in each character
+where the most significant bit in each 7-bit character

-identifies it as first (1) or second (0) of a pair.
+identifies it as first (1) or second (0) character of a pair, leaving 6 bits for commands and data.

-The next bit in the first character is most significant of 7 data bits,
+The next bit in the first character is most significant of 7 channel data value bits,

 while the 5 lsb index a channel, which may e.g. be a PWM pin.

-The largest channel value is reserved for special commands.
+The largest 5-bit channel index is reserved for special commands.

-The 6 lsb of second characters is 6 lsb of channel data values.
+Available 6 lsb of second characters are 6 lsb of channel data values.